talkatv/talkatv/README.md

 desqus
 ======

-An Open Source alternative to Disqus
+An open source alternative to Disqus